Elliezza/Time_Series_FE/README.md

-# Time Series Feature Engineering
+# Time Series Feature Extraction for Federated Learning
-Detailed information for time series feature extraction
+This repo details the dataset used in the demonstration for time series features in federated learning